Wyze Thermostat and C-wire (What You Need To Know?).

 What’s a C-wire and why it’s important for your Wyze thermostat?

-The C or Common wire is a little cord that wasn’t considered essential in the old generation of thermostats as they were relying on the R wires to get the required power to run your HVAC system.
+The C or Common wire is a little cord that wasn’t considered essential in the old school thermostats as they relied on the R wires to get the required power to run your HVAC system.

-but the new models like Wyze are smart and different and they need to be connected to Wifi and the display needs to stay on all the time to adjust the temperature automatically or sends you notifications and allow you to control it remotely from your smartphone, which makes the R wire not sufficient because it will not provide continuous power.
+But the new models like Wyze are smart and different and they need to be connected to Wifi and the display needs to stay on all the time to adjust the temperature automatically or send you notifications and allow you to control it remotely from your smartphone, which makes the R wire not sufficient as it won’t provide continuous power.

 The C-wire Adapter is compatible with systems with no C wire but does have at least a G and Y wire.